deepgram-devs/video-chat/README.md

 ### Run on localhost

-To run this project on your local computer:
+You can also run this project on your local computer.
+To do so, you will need to clone the repository, configure the settings, install the dependencies, and start the server.

 #### Clone the repository

-Either clone or download the repository to your local machine, in a new directory.
+Either clone or download the repository to your local machine in a new directory:

 ```bash
 # Clone this repo